vjern/bash-argparse-generator/README.md

 Let's say I have a script that requires a file and a remote URL to upload it to.

-In bash, I could this simply enough:
+In bash, I could do this simply enough:

 ```bash
 #!/bin/bash